 While the maximum loss for a long position is limited to 100 percent — or a complete loss of your original investment, the maximum loss from short selling is theoretically unlimited.
 Bitcoin prices could rise to $100,000.
 If you shorted the cryptocurrency at $10,000, you could lose $90,000 on an initial ‘investment’ of just $10,000, or nine times the original amount.
 This makes short selling much riskier than long trades or investments.

-How to Short Cryptocurrencies
+How to Short Bitcoin

 The cryptocurrency market isn't as developed as conventional securities markets, which means that short selling is a little more difficult.
 Many crypto exchanges don't let non-accredited investors short sell currencies and they may only permit short selling on a few currencies, and only a handful of stock brokers provide access to Bitcoin futures contracts.
 After all, brokers and exchanges are on the hook for losses you can’t repay.

 Some of the most popular ways to short sell cryptocurrencies include:

 - Margin Trading: Crypto exchanges that permit short selling will lend you cryptocurrency that you can immediately sell with an agreement to buy it back in the future.
 You may have to meet certain criteria to qualify to borrow, adhere to certain borrowing limits and pay fees and interest.
 Kraken, Poloniex and other crypto exchanges permit these kind of short sales to some degree.

 - Prediction Markets: There are several so-called prediction markets that let you bet on where crypto prices are headed within a certain margin or price band.
 These bets are made without the use of any cryptocurrencies in the same way as sports betting.
 Some examples include Augur, Stox and Cultivatelabs.